 A: So many things!
 Not only does New York City have amazing cultural and entertaining activities, it's easy to travel to other cities in the Northeast.
 Both Boston and Washington D.C. are about a four hour trip from New York City.
-We're also not far from the ocean and the mountains, and all the fun activities that come along with them.
+We're also not far from the ocean and the mountains, as well as all the fun activities that come along with them.
 Pleasantville is situated about 20 miles north of New York City and is linked to other areas by a conveniently located MetroNorth railroad station.
-It has a cute downtown area filled with interesting shops and restaurants, as well as is within a short drive of many parks and greenspaces.
+It has a cute downtown area filled with interesting shops and restaurants and is within a short drive of many parks and greenspaces.

 New York City is home to world-renowned museums and, of course, Broadway.
 There are lots of opportunities to experience New York culture either for free or on a budget.
 TimeOut New York has weekly listings of free events and there are ticket lotteries for drastically reduced Broadway shows.
 There's so much fun to have outside of New York City as well.
 Pleasantville is home to the Jacob Burns Cultural Arts Center which shows independent films as well as mainstream movies.
 The Performing Arts Center at Purchase College is about 20 minutes from Pleasantville and has a wide variety of musical, theatrical and dance performances.
 Pleasantville, as well as many of the neighboring towns and villages, have thriving local events including farmer's markets.
-For those trainees that match to the campus, you can also access Edenwald's own farmer's market with organic vegetables grown by our youth.